itsarianr/heyrat/replit.md

 ## Overview

 Heyrat is a minimal, monolithic web application for displaying Persian poetry with full right-to-left (RTL) text support.
-The application serves Persian poems organized by books, sections, and individual poems.
+The application serves Persian poems organized by poets, books, sections, and individual poems.
 It emphasizes simplicity with server-side rendering, no client-side JavaScript, and a clean black-on-white minimalist interface.
-All content is stored in local JSON files, making the application lightweight and portable.
+All content is stored in modular JSON files organized by poet, making the application lightweight, portable, and easy to extend.

 ## User Preferences